2018 Serbian local elections: Doljevac

 Doljevac had a municipal election on 16 December 2018.
-The vote was precipitated by the resignation of the municipality's mayor, Goran Ljubić of the Progressive Party, on the grounds that he objected to the constant criticisms of Nenad Stojiljković (Dveri), the only opposition member of the previous assembly, and wanted to test the mood of the electorate.
+The vote was prompted by the resignation of the municipality's mayor, Goran Ljubić of the Serbian Progressive Party, on the grounds that he objected to the constant criticisms of Nenad Stojiljković (Dveri), the only opposition member of the assembly between 2016 and 2018, and wanted to test the mood of the electorate.
 The election was boycotted by opposition parties and was criticized by some as a waste of money.
 Ljubić served as the leader of Doljevac's provisional government in 2018–19, before a new administration was established.

 The results of the election were as follows:

 Goran Ljubić was confirmed for a new term as mayor when the assembly convened in January 2019.
 He resigned in January 2022 in order to harmonize that year's municipal election with the 2022 Serbian general election and was appointed as leader of an interim administration.

 Smederevska Palanka

 The local assembly of Smederevska Palanka was dissolved in November 2017 for failing to meet within the legally designated time.
 Nikola Vučen of the Serbian Progressive Party was appointed as the leader of a provisional authority pending new elections, which took place on 25 March 2018.

 The results of the election were as follows:

 Nikola Vučen was confirmed as mayor after the election.

+Future parliamentarian Nenad Milojičić was elected from the lead position on the People's Party list.